Module constriction.stream.model

 Model Parameters

-Each of the following model parameters can either be specified as a scalar when constructing the model, or as a rank-1 numpy array (with dtype=np.float64) when calling the entropy coder's encode or decode method.
+Each of the following model parameters can either be specified as a scalar when constructing the model, or as a rank-1 numpy array (with a float dtype) when calling the entropy coder's encode or decode method.

 • mean — the mean of the Laplace distribution before quantization.